vipul-8840/Striver_SDE_Sheet/README.md

 - `AddTwoNumLL.cpp`: Contains the implementation of the `addTwoNumbers` function which adds two numbers represented by linked lists.
 - `RotateLL.cpp`: Contains the implementation of the `rotateRight` function which rotates a linked list to the right by k places.
 - `TrappingRainWater.cpp`: Contains the implementation of the `trap` function which calculates the amount of trapped rainwater given an elevation map.
+- `FlattenLL.cpp`: Contains the implementation of the `flatten` function which flattens a linked list where each node may have a next and bottom pointer.

 ## Function Descriptions